Validator Slashing

 Why validators avoid slashing:

 Economic Cost: Losing stake is expensive.
-32 ETH on Ethereum = $64k+.

-Attestation Strategies: Careful strategies ensuring don't double-vote.
+Attestation Strategies: Careful strategies ensure validators do not double-vote.

-Validators have strong incentives avoiding slashing.
+Validators have strong incentives to avoid slashing.

 Slashing Risks